-- 9.1.04 The Right Door for Hope, Recovery and Wellness recognizes that SUDs are, in most cases, chronic or episodic and recurrent conditions that require ongoing care. - 9.1.05 The following services must be readily accessible to all veterans/active-duty military when clinically indicated. - 9.1.05.01 During new veterans/active-duty military encounters and at least annually, veterans/active-duty military need to be screened for alcohol misuse.
-This will occur at intake and annual assessment. - 9.1.05.02 The Right Door for Hope, Recovery and Wellness will use targeted case-finding methods to identify veterans/active-duty military who use illicit drugs or misuse prescription or over-the counter agents.
-These methods include evaluation of signs and symptoms of substance use in veterans/active-duty military with other relevant conditions (e.g., other mental health disorders, hepatitis C, or HIV disease). - 9.1.05.03 Veterans/active-duty military who have a positive screen for, or an indication of, a substance use problem must receive further assessments to determine the level of misuse and to establish a diagnosis.
-Veterans/active-duty military diagnosed with a substance use illness will receive a multidimensional, bio-psychosocial assessment to guide veterans/active-duty military-centered treatment planning for substance use illness and any coexisting psychiatric or general medical conditions.
+- 9.1.5.2.
+The Right Door for Hope, Recovery and Wellness will use targeted case-finding methods to identify veterans/active-duty military who use illicit drugs or misuse prescription or over-the counter agents.
+These methods include evaluation of signs and symptoms of substance use in veterans/active-duty military with other relevant conditions (e.g., other mental health disorders, hepatitis C, or HIV disease). - 9.1.5.3.
+Veterans/active-duty military who have a positive screen for, or an indication of, a substance use problem must receive further assessments to determine the level of misuse and to establish a diagnosis.
+Veterans/active-duty military diagnosed with a substance use illness will receive a multidimensional, biopsychosocial assessment to guide veterans/active-duty militarycentered treatment planning for substance use illness and any coexisting psychiatric or general medical conditions. - 9.1.5.4.
+All veterans/active-duty military's identified with alcohol use in excess of National Institute on Alcohol Abuse and Alcoholism guidelines will receive education and counseling regarding drinking limits and the adverse consequences of heavy drinking.
+When the excessive alcohol use is persistent, the veterans/active-duty military are to receive brief motivational counseling by a health care worker with appropriate training in this area, referral to specialty providers, or other interventions depending upon the severity of the condition and the veterans/active-duty military's preferences.
+For veterans/active-duty military's who are identified as dependent on alcohol, further treatment must be offered, with documentation of the offer and the care provided. - 9.1.5.5.
+All Right Door for Hope, Recovery and Wellness providers caring for an individual veteran must systematically promote the initiation of treatment and the ongoing engagement in care for veterans/active-duty military with SUD.

 Chapter Title Chapter # Subject #

 Clinical С 320.2

-Subject Title Veterans/Active-Duty Military Services Adopted 9/14/16 Last Revised 2/27/19 Reviewed 2/27/19; 3/13/20; 3/15/21; 3/17/22; 3/31/23
+Subject Title Veterans/Active-Duty Military Services Adopted 9/14/16 Last Revised 2/27/19 Reviewed 2/27/19; 3/13/20; 3/15/21; 3/17/22; 3/31/23; 3/28/24